pypmc/pypmc/doc/user_guide.rst

    0, {\rm else}
    \end{cases}

-The :mod:`~pypmc.tools.indicator` module has provides indicator functions for a :func:`~pypmc.tools.indicator.ball` and a :func:`~pypmc.tools.indicator.hyperrectangle` in :math:`D` dimensions.
+The :mod:`~pypmc.tools.indicator` module provides indicator functions for a :func:`~pypmc.tools.indicator.ball` and a :func:`~pypmc.tools.indicator.hyperrectangle` in :math:`D` dimensions.
-The indicator function can be merged with the (unbounded) target density such that the the wrapper calls the target density only if the parameter vector is in V and returns :math:`\log(0)= -\infty` otherwise::
+The indicator function can be merged with the (unbounded) target density such that the wrapper calls the target density only if the parameter vector is in V and returns :math:`\log(0)= -\infty` otherwise::

     from pypmc.tools.indicator import \
          merge_function_with_indicator

+    def target_density(x):
+        # define unbounded density on log scale

     # define indicator
     ind_lower = [p.range_min for p in priors]